symfony/symfony-docs/components/http_foundation.rst

 When a session opens, PHP will call the ``gc`` handler randomly according to the probability set by ``session.gc_probability`` / ``session.gc_divisor``.
 For example if these were set to ``5/100`` respectively, it would mean a probability of 5%.
-Similarly, ``3/4`` would mean a 3 in 4 chance of being called, ie 75%.
+Similarly, ``3/4`` would mean a 3 in 4 chance of being called, i.e. 75%.

 If the garbage collection handler is invoked, PHP will pass the value stored in the PHP ini directive ``session.gc_maxlifetime`.
-The meaning in this context is that any stored session that was saved more than ``maxlifetime`` should be deleted.
+The meaning in this context is that any stored session that was saved more than ``maxlifetime`` ago should be deleted.
 This allows one to expire records based on idle time.

 You can configure these settings by passing ``gc_probability``, ``gc_divisor``